Tesfa8186/Express-Challenge/README.md

 ## Installation

-Installation of this application would be on the terminal using localhost server.
+Installation of this application would be on the terminal using localhost server`http://localhost:3001`.

 ## Usage